top of page

 Colonel Saab is offering guests a delicious alternative to the usual pancakes this Shrove Tuesday.

-Try Uttapam, a classic and traditional South Indian savoury pancake made with fermented rice and lentil batter.
+Try their dosas, traditional South Indian crepes - made with fermented rice and lentil batter.

-It has crispy, golden edges and a pillowy soft centre topped with seasonal vegetables, spices and herbs and is served with a medley of tomato and coconut chutneys and sambhar.
+It has crispy, golden edges and a pillowy soft centre topped with Chicken Chettinad, potato masala, tomato chutney and coconut chutney or prawn moilee, potato masala, tomato chutney and coconut chutney

-If this delicious take on a snack doesn't convince you, then you might be interested to know that Uttapam are naturally gluten-free, vegan-friendly and protein packed.
+If this delicious take on a snack doesn't convince you, then you might be interested to know that dosas are naturally gluten-free, vegan-friendly and protein packed.

 Chinese Tapas House